rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Platforms

 * Android
-* Motorola Solutions Devices Only(Scanners on Motorola Solutions' devices)
+* Motorola Solutions Devices Only(Scanners on Motorola Solutions' devices)(Scanners on Motorola Solutions' devices)

 ###i2of5